tijgersoftware/metalend-medium/README.md

 https://app.metalend.finance/

-With at the time of writing a total value of 100 000 dollar which has been decreasing since the crypto crash.
+With at the time of writing a total value of 100 000 dollar.

 # Steps user interface